apache/incubator-ponymail/docs/IMPORTING.md

 ## Test archives
 We have a few test archives for those that wish to test large imports.
 They can be found in gzip format at [http://ponymail.info/mboxes/](http://ponymail.info/mboxes/)

+(*) The digest depends on the [archiver] generator setting in ponymail.cfg If that varies between imports, then duplicates will occur